 Applying to Work or Volunteer at The R&A

-Volunteers and Temporary Workers at R&A Championships and Team Events
+Volunteers and Temporary Workers at R&A Championships and Events

 The kind of information we hold about you

-We typically collect personal information from you through the recruitment process and in the course of your engagement with us, as well as from publicly accessible sources, via our IT and other systems and third parties such as employment agencies.We may collect, store, and use your personal information, including:
+We typically collect personal data from you through the recruitment process and in the course of your engagement with us, as well as from publicly accessible sources, via our IT and other systems and third parties such as employment agencies.We may collect, store, and use your personal data, including:

-Personal details such as name, address, date of birth, photographs, telephone numbers, personal email addresses, next of kin, and emergency contact information.
+Personal details such as name, address, date of birth, photographs, telephone numbers, personal email addresses, next of kin, driving licence details and emergency contact information.